Lead is Dead! (Except for Starting Batteries)

 ADD A BATTERY CASE

 Clearly I’ve left out a lot of the important details of the manufacturing of a drop-in battery.
 In order to build a battery properly the cells must be impeccably matched before the the cell block is assembled.
 By impeccably matched I am talking about cell to cell Ah capacity and cell to cell internal resistance.
-If the cells are not carefully matched the BMS inside the battery may never be able to keep up with balancing.We have seen this in numerous instances with drop-in batteries.
+If the cells are not carefully matched the BMS inside the battery may never be able to keep up with the internal passive balancing most drop-ins use..We have seen this in numerous instances with drop-in batteries.

 What is a BMS?

 BMS stands for battery management system.
 A battery management system is used to protect the individual cells inside the battery.
 Each 12.8 V (nominal 12 V) drop-in battery must use a battery management system.
 You could also call a BMS a cell protection system as it actually serves to protect the battery cells inside the drop-in battery.
 The BMS will protect the battery cells from such things as temperature, voltage, current, cell balance and over-charging.
-The BMS protects the battery by disconnecting the battery from the charge sources & the loads in the case of over-charging or over-discharging..
+The BMS protects the battery by disconnecting the battery from the charge sources in the case of over-charging or the loads if over-discharging..
 Lead acid batteries do not do this.
-As of about two years ago “over-charge protection” began showing up in drop–in batteries.
+As of about two years ago “over-charge protection”, also called “Full Charge Protection” began showing up in drop–in batteries.
 Over charge protection turns off the bank of charge FET’s when the battery is full thus preventing over charging or over absorbing.

 Market Growth – Drop-In Batteries

 In the last two years the proliferation of lithium iron phosphate(LFP) drop-in batteries has literally gone berserk.
-Drop-in technology has finally advanced far enough that I believe it’s now worth discussing in this marine specific article.
-I had previously avoided this topic because many of the early drop-in products were pretty poorly engineered, BMS’s had weak power handling etc..
+Drop-in technology has finally advanced far enough that’s it’s worth discussing in this marine specific article.
+I had previously avoided this topic because many of the early drop-in products were pretty poorly engineered.
+Shortcomings such as single channel BMS’ & weak power handling, plagued early drop-in adopters.
+These short comings are why so many of us early adopters decided to roll our own.

 Be Careful Who You Trust